Pumpkin Shaped Rice Krispie Treats

 - Press the pretzel rod, vines, and leaves into the pumpkin before the marshmallows and cereal completely set.
 The tacky marshmallow will help everything adhere to the pumpkin.

-- If you have problems with the rice krispie mixture sticking to your hands, stop during the process and rinse your hands and then re-grease them and keep going!
+- If you have problems with the Rice Krispie mixture sticking to your hands, stop during the process and rinse your hands and then re-grease them and keep going!

 Pumpkin Rice Krispie Treats